ZainpayNG/zainpay/README.md

 # Zainpay Flutter Package

 The Flutter library helps you create seamless payment experiences in your flutter mobile app.
-By connecting to our modal, you can start collecting payment in no time.

 ## Table of Contents